Security for Scalable Registration, Authentication, and Authorization

 Trust Community Checklist

-This section lists some additional topics to be addressed by trust communities adopting this guide:
+Additional topics to be addressed by trust communities adopting this guide are listed below:

 1. Assignment of unique URIs to servers for use in certificates and in the iss and sub claims of signed metadata elements (see Section 2.3).